elchininet/postcss-rtlcss/README.md

 ## /\*rtl:freeze\*/

 >[!IMPORTANT]
->1.
-This directive only works in `combined` mode.
-If you use it in `override` or `diff` mode it will be ignored.
+>This directive only works in `combined` mode.
+If you use it in `override` or `diff` modes it will be ignored.
->2.
-If you use this directive with declarations that are not affected by page direction, it is recommended that you set the [safeBothPrefix](#safebothprefix) option in `true`.

->[!NOTE]
->This directive is not available in the legacy version of tha package

-This directive freezes the rule or declaration in the current direction but does nothing with the counterpart direction if there are flippable declarations.
+This directive freezes the rule or declaration in the current direction but does nothing with the counterpart direction.
 When used with a rule, it will freeze it in the current direction even if it is doesn't contain flippable declarations.
 When it is used in a declration, it will freeze the declaration in the current direction even if it is not flippable.

 ##### input